Dr. David Caplan

 M.A., Ph.D., University of Virginia

-Professor Caplan is the Benjamin T. Spencer Professor of Literature and the Associate Director of Creative Writing.
+Professor Caplan is the Charles M. Weis Chair in English and the Associate Director of Creative Writing.
 His scholarly interests include poetics and contemporary poetry.
-He published Questions of Possibility: Contemporary Poetry and Poetic Form (Oxford University Press 2004; paperback 2006) Poetic Form: An Introduction (Longman, 2006), and In the World He Created According to His Will (poems) (University of Georgia Press / VQR Poetry Series, 2010).
-His current projects are a monograph, Rhyme's Challenge (under contract to Oxford University Press), and a second poetry collection.
+He has published four books: Questions of Possibility: Contemporary Poetry and Poetic Form (Oxford University Press 2004; paperback 2006), Poetic Form: An Introduction (Longman, 2006), In the World He Created According to His Will (poems) (University of Georgia Press / VQR Poetry Series, 2010), and Rhyme's Challenge: Poetry, Hip Hop, and Contemporary Rhyming Culture (Oxford University Press, 2014).

 Professor Caplan serves as a contributing editor to the Virginia Quarterly Review and to Pleiades: A Journal of New Writing, and an affiliated researcher (Chercheur Affilié) at the Centre Interdisciplinaire de Poétique Appliquée.
 Twice he has been a Fulbright Lecturer in American Literature at the University of Liège.
 He also was the National Endowment for the Humanities Post-Doctoral Fellow in Poetics at The Bill and Carol Fox Center for Humanistic Inquiry at Emory University.
-His other honors include the 2012 Emily Clark Balch Prize for Poetry, given to the best poem or group of poems that the Virginia Quarterly Review published during the year.
+His other honors include the 2012 Emily Clark Balch Prize for Poetry, given to the best poem or group of poems that the Virginia Quarterly Review published during the year, the Welch Award for Scholarly or Artistic Achievement, and an Ohio Arts Council Individual Excellence Award in Criticism.

 ENG 105, Freshman Writing Seminar